-When fueling:
+When Fueling:

 - 1. Avoid fueling at night, except under well-lighted conditions.
 Also avoid overfilling of the tank by monitoring the fuel level gauge while fueling.
 Turn on the ignition without starting the engine and monitor the gauge.
 Stop fueling as the gauge approaches the 'full' level and turn off the ignition when finished.
 Fuel spillage on our waterways will pollute our environment. - 2.
 Moor your boat securely to the dock.
 Know the location of the fire extinguisher in case of emergency. - 3.
 Close all doors, hatches, windows and other compartments. - 4.
 Extinguish cigarettes, pipes, and all other flame producing items. - 5.
 Make sure all power is OFF, and DO NOT operate any electrical switches. - 6.
 Add fuel in accordance with the engine operator's manual.
-DO NOT overfill, and allow enough room for fuel expansion.
+DO NOT overfill, and allow enough room for fuel expansion. - 7.
+Refer to the engine operator's manual for correct octane level recommendations for your vessel's engine type.

-After fueling:
+After Fueling: